coreymcmahon/WPBigcommerce/readme.txt

 The product ID in this case is 72 (you can see it at the end of the URL above, where it says "productId=72").

+= Why does the plugin show different product information to what's in my store? = WP Bigcommerce saves (or "caches") information from you store so that it only needs to retrieve a product once.
+This makes it much faster, but it means the information won't be accurate if you change the product details in your store.

+You can fix this by "dumping" the cache.
+Go to the Settings > WP Bigcommerce page in your Wordpress backend and click the "Clear Cache" button.

 = PressTrends =

 This plugin uses [PressTrends](http://www.presstrends.io/) to gather anonymous usage statistics.
 By installing the plugin you agree to allow PressTrends to receive this information.